The-Uplift-Project/html-css-js/README.md

 # Domain: Marketing

-We are creating a Landing Page for a Fashion Store with a built in IBM Watson Chat-Bot.
+We have created a Landing Page for a Fashion Store with a built in IBM Watson Chat-Bot.
 The Landing Page will include details about:

 1. The types of clothes available – Men and Women section
 2. Shop by Store- Contains different	Locations of the store